You’re going to love these moon phase activities for upper elementary and middle school!

 Sometimes I feel like so many of our students are getting burned out with the constant use of technology.
 Especially this year!

 In this project, students read short descriptions about the phases of the moon.
-Then they create label a scientific diagram to summarize what they read.
+Then, they create and label a scientific diagram to summarize what they read.

 3. VOLLEYBALL MOON PHASE ACTIVITY